 A feature that is completely new to the Sony A7R III has to be the long-awaited addition of the USB-C, a technology that is employed by most camera producers by now.
 This port comes alongside the usual Micro-USB port, making travel photography much simpler and hassle-free.
 The most important advantage that these two ports seem to offer is allowing the cameras files to be accessed and charged simultaneously.

 Bringing the A7R III to the market is a job well done on Sony’s part.
 While they have successfully managed to retain popular features like stunning image resolution, they have also worked hard to overcome weaknesses and improved key features like autofocus and continuous shooting.
-Essential additions like the larger battery and a user-friendly control interface has made the A7R III one of the best cameras this market has seen in a long time.
+Essential additions like the larger battery and a user-friendly control interface have made the A7R III one of the best cameras this market has seen in a long time.

 The Sony A7R III currently retails at a market price of £3200 (body only).
 While you may think it is much on the pricier end, the price seems to do justice to the wide range of outstanding features that this camera offers.